 - A valid U.S. military ID

-We love animals as much as you do, however, only service and emotional support animals are permitted inside Radio City Music Hall.
+We love animals as much as you do, however, only service animals are permitted inside Radio City Music Hall.
 Please visit our Disabled Services page for our rules and regulations.

 We want you to be able to re-live the epic experiences you have at our venues, however, camera equipment can get in the way of your fellow fan’s enjoyment.